 That is, spending more time together without addressing the root of the relationship’s tension is pointless.

 Parent-Child Relationship Problems

 Parenting is one of the most rewarding and yet difficult occupations.
 Family life could be demanding.
-It’s no wonder that when it comes to schoolwork, grades, household duties, and punishment (fear conditioning), good parent-child relationships are sometimes put on the back burner.
+It’s no wonder that when it comes to schoolwork, grades, household duties, and punishment, good parent-child relationships are sometimes put on the back burner.